 Action Towards Inclusion

 Action Towards Inclusion is a £7.4 million project being delivered in York, North Yorkshire and East Riding, over the next 3 years, which is part of the national Building Better Opportunities.
-This is funded by the Big Lottery Fund and European Social Fund.
+This is funded by The National Lottery Community Fund and European Social Fund.
 Hull and East Yorkshire Mind will be working in partnership with other organisations to deliver Action Towards Inclusion.

 It aims to offer long-term holistic support to people who are unemployed and experiencing difficulties relating to health, social exclusion and financial issues.
 Support is available to improve employability skills and volunteering/work experience, this will enable participants to move closer towards job-search, training, education and employment.

 The project has received up to £193,050 of funding from The National Lottery Community Fund and the European Social Fund as part of the 2014-2020 European Structural and Investment Funds Growth Programme in England.
 The Department for Work and Pensions is the Managing Authority for the England European Social Fund programme.
 Established by the European Union, the European Social Fund helps local areas stimulate their economic development by investing in projects which will support skills development, employment and job creation, social inclusion and local community regenerations.
 For more information visit https://www.gov.uk/european-growth-funding